-7. reported that their pain was "Always" well 0.640 0.710 0.735 controlled 8. reported that their room and bathroom were 0.733 0.742 0.766 "Always" clean 9. reported that they "Always" received help as soon 0.649 0.682 0.785 as they wanted 10. reported that YES they were given information 0.871 0.873 0.907 about what to do during their recovery at home 11. reported YES they would definitely recommend 0.695 0.720 0.727 the hospital
+10. reported that YES they were given information 0.871 0.873 0.907 about what to do during their recovery at home 11. reported YES they would definitely recommend 0.695 0.720 0.727 the hospital

-While hospital outcome analysis is not accurate due to reporting issues in the VHA, a newly-released report suggests that VHA nursing homes performed poorly on quality compared to their community counterparts during the 2017 calendar year.
-Table 4 illustrates data acquired by USA Today and the Boston Globe [43].
-One metric that seems particularly problematic in Table 5 is that 8.51% of VHA residents at high-risk experienced decubitus ulcers during this reporting period.
+While hospital outcome analysis is not accurate due to reporting issues in the VHA, a newlyreleased report suggests that VHA nursing homes performed poorly on quality compared to their community counterparts during the 2017 calendar year.
+Table 2 illustrates data acquired by USA Today and the Boston Globe [43].
+One metric that seems particularly problematic in Table 3 is that 8.51% of VHA residents at high-risk experienced decubitus ulcers during this reporting period.
 These are "never happen" events.
 Given these metrics, it would be hard to justify an assessment that the VHA delivers higher quality healthcare than its civilian counterparts.

-Table 5.
+Table 3.
 The 2017 quality care comparison for nursing homes does not reflect case complexity; however, certain measures such as the administration of anti-psychotics, catheter mistakes, and decubitus ulcers are problematic.

-Non- Measu re VHA VHA • Reported Pain within the Past Five Days 32.64% 5.59% • Received Anti-Psychotic Medication, which the FDA has Associated with an Increased Risk of Deaths in 20.89% 15.48% Elderly Dementia Patients • Experienced Marked Decrease in Abilities to Perform 16.70% 14.99% Acts of Daily Living 10.70% 14.99 /0 • Had a Catheter Left in Their Bladder, which can lead to 11.96% 1.83% Urinary or Blood Infections and Other Complications 11.90 /0 1.05/0 • High-risk Residents with Serious Bed Sores, which may 8.51% 5.57% be Prevented by Repositioning / Cushioning 0.31% 3.57%
+Non- Measure VHA VHA Reported Pain within the Past Five Days 32.64% 5.59% Received Anti-Psychotic Medication, which the FDA has Associated with an Increased Risk of Deaths in 20.89% 15.48% Elderly Dementia Patients Experienced Marked Decrease in Abilities to Perform 16.70% 14.99% Acts of Daily Living 10.70% 14.99% • Had a Catheter Left in Their Bladder, which can lead to 11.96% 1.83% Urinary or Blood Infections and Other Complications 11.90 /0 1.05 /0 High-risk Residents with Serious Bed Sores, which may 8.51% 5.57% be Prevented by Repositioning / Cushioning 8.51% 5.57%

 Access.
 Veteran access under an expanded VHA system should improve under this proposal.
-However, an NPR study demonstrated the VHA struggled to execute expanded care when provided additional funds [15].
-Further, the unmet demand may be more significant than anticipated, and adding facilities may just remove backlog associated with on and off-the-books waiting lists.
+However, a National Public Radio (NPR) study demonstrated the VHA struggled to execute expanded care when provided additional funds [15].Further, the unmet demand may be more significant than anticipated, and adding facilities may just remove backlog associated with on and off-the-books waiting lists.
 Evidence of this backlog includes a March 2018 report from the VA Inspector General which identified critical deficiencies at the Washington, DC VA Medical Center, including more than 10 thousand open and pending prosthetic and sensory aid consults open [44].
 Further, availability for care in only one system is defined as reduced access, as veterans' options are limited.

 Political Feasibility.
 Given the predilection of the current and previous administrations to provide outsourced community care to support the veterans and the multitude of ongoing oversight actions, it is unlikely that a return to a VHA-only system would be palatable at this point.
 The leadership changes over the past several years suggest a lack of confidence in the VA in general.
 Since veterans group generally support the VHA [25], this option is likely to achieve significant levels of public support.

 Administrative Feasibility.
 Administering a VHA-only policy would certainly be more problematic and likely more expensive than the status quo solution.
-This policy would be a multi-year transition during construction and hiring, and during that time, access would continue to be a problem without the continued use of community care options.
+This policy would be a multiyear transition during construction and hiring, and during that time, access would continue to be a problem without the continued use of community care options.
 While the VA Mission Act would provide the community care option, the VHA would have to implement real systems capable of supporting that access during the transition.
 The VHA's history in supporting payments to third parties under legislative directive is suspect as evidence by its failures under the Veterans Choice Act [45].